As an Amazon Associate I earn from qualifying purchases.

 3. Does a thermal printer actually save me money?

 Given the wide range of options available, I hope I was able to shed some light on what the best thermal printer for eBay is.
 As a long time eBay seller, I can honestly say that the purchase of a thermal printer was one of the biggest steps for us: something that truly made us realize that this was a serious business and no longer just a fun side hobby.
 If you’re hesitant, remember you’ve got to spend money to make money!
-What’s more, our printer paid for itself within a couple months of use.
+What’s more, our printer paid for itself within a couple of months of use.
 Whether you decide the time to get serious is now or later – get out there, work hard, work smart, and have fun!